not-the/sand-toy/README.md

     */
     "colors": ["#344457", "#334454", "#344558"],

-    /* air {Boolean} If set to true, our material will be treated like an empty pixel and will allow other materials to replace it like it's air */ "non_solid": false,
+    /* non_solid {Boolean} If set to true, our material will be treated like an empty pixel and will allow other materials to replace it like it's air */ "non_solid": false,